DR Customs Intellectual Property Protection

-On the other hand, Copyright Law No. 65-00, and Law 426-06 of the Implementation of the DR-CAFTA, provides that if the owner of a copyright or related right or association, suspects that an import or export of goods that harm the copyright or related rights is being prepared, or these are in transit, it may request the suspension of their dispatch for free circulation.
-In this sense, Paragraph I of the referred article requires that the authorities prevent the export of counterfeit goods or that these are subjected to a different customs regime, save exceptional circumstances.
+On the other hand, Copyright Law 65-00, and Law 426-06 of the Implementation of the DR-CAFTA, provides that if the owner of a copyright or related right or association, suspects that an import or export of goods that harm the copyright or related rights is being prepared, or these are in transit, it may request the suspension of their dispatch for free circulation.
+In this sense, the referred provision requires that the authorities prevent the export of counterfeit goods or that these are subjected to a different customs regime, save exceptional circumstances.

-To streamline such measures in the border and to optimize the protection of the owners of intellectual property rights foreseen in the Chapter XV of the Free Trade Agreement among the United States of America, Central America and the Dominican Republic (DR-CAFTA), on August 4 of 2010, was created through Resolution No.01-2010, the Register of Owners of Intellectual Property Rights of the DGA, whose purposes is to facilitate the tasks of inspection and retention of goods during customs process affected of a presumption of violation of intellectual property rights.
+To streamline such measures at the border and optimize the protection of the owners of intellectual property rights foreseen in Chapter XV of the Free Trade Agreement among the United States of America, Central America and the Dominican Republic (DR-CAFTA), on August 4 of 2010, was created through Resolution No.01-2010, the Register of Owners of Intellectual Property Rights of the DGA, whose purpose is to facilitate the tasks of inspection and retention of goods during customs process affected of a presumption of violation of IP rights.